KxSystems/docs/docs/learn/tour/index.md

 Interprocess communication is ‘baked in’ to q.
 It requires no library code and is easy to set up.

-We’ll illustrate this with two kdb+ processes communicating through TCP/IP.
+Watch two kdb+ processes communicating through TCP/IP.

 ### Client/server